legendary-bro/Better-Pokecord/README.md

 ## 4.0 Market

 I will be focusing on this more in future releases.
 I’m happy with what it does so far but would like to expand what it's capable of.
-The quick sell, buy, and info commands will not work with shiny pokemon.
+The commands in sections 4.3-4.6 will not work with shiny pokemon.

 ### 4.1 Search by high IV